-NPP Associate Lab BNL-PO мутх Project

-Director Ass.
-Chair (level 2) Manager (Level 3)

-(level 1) 3 ( )

-Technical Any change to Change to any WBS N/A

-Baseline technical scope that element that does ,

-could adversely not affect overall

-affect the science technical scope, but

-scope could impact initial

-performance

-Cost Any increase to the Increase to any WBS Increase to any WBS

-MVTX accumulated element level 2 or element level 3 or

-allocation of more allocation of between allocation of

-than \$400k \$200k and \$400k contingency up to

-contingency contingency. \$200k.

-Schedule Any delay of the Delay over 3 months Delay over 1 month of

-anticipated of any milestone any milestone

-completion date
+, NPP Associate Lab BNL-PO мvтх Project Director Ass.
+Chair (level 2) Manager (Level 3) (level 1) 0 () Technical Any change to Change to any WBS N/A Baseline technical scope that could adversely affect the science scope element that does not affect overall technical scope, but could impact initial performance , Cost Any increase to the MVTX accumulated allocation of more than \$400k contingency Increase to any WBS element level 2 or allocation of between \$200k and \$400k contingency.
+Increase to any WBS element level 3 or allocation of contingency up to \$200k.
+Schedule Any delay of the anticipated completion date Delay over 3 months of any milestone Delay over 1 month of any milestone